Portland, Oregon: Free speech and public nudity

 Strong free speech protections of the Oregon Constitution upheld by the Oregon Supreme Court in State v.
 Henry, specifically found that full nudity and lap dances in strip clubs are protected speech.
 Portland has the highest number of strip clubs per-capita in a city in the United States, and Oregon ranks as the highest state for per-capita strip clubs.

 In November 2008, a Multnomah County judge dismissed charges against a nude bicyclist arrested on June 26, 2008.
 The judge stated that the city's annual World Naked Bike Ride – held each year in June since 2004 – has created a "well-established tradition" in Portland where cyclists may ride naked as a form of protest against cars and fossil fuel dependence.
 The defendant was not riding in the official World Naked Bike Ride at the time of his arrest as it had occurred 12 days earlier that year, on June 14.

-Protests

-From November 10 to 12, 2016, protests in Portland turned into a riot, when a group broke off from a larger group of peaceful protesters who were opposed to the election of Donald Trump as president of the United States.